magicsandbox-ai/magicsandbox/apps/Docs/publishing.md

+# Publishing

-# magicsandbox.Dev
+## magicsandbox.Dev

-magicsandbox.Dev helps you create and publish Magic Apps.
-It includes:

-- A code editor to develop and configure your App
-- An automated and preconfigured build process using esbuild and Tailwind
-- A live preview so you can test your App as you develop
+The App [magicsandbox.Dev](https://magicsandbox.ai?app=magicsandbox.Dev) is an easy way to create and publish Magic Apps without installing anything on your computer.
+It handles the build process for you, provides a live preview so you can test your App as you develop, and includes a button for easy publishing.
-- An AI chat to help with development
-- A button for easy publishing

-In the code editor, you'll see a `magic.json` file.
-This is your Magic App JSON described in the [docs](todo).
-It accepts all of the Magic App keys (`name`, `version`, `script`, etc.) described in the docs, but it also allows some additional keys. magicsandbox.Dev also provides different default values for `html` and `style`.
+With magicsandbox.Dev, you'll edit a `magic.json` file, which is your Magic App JSON. magicsandbox.Dev supports all of the keys documented in [Magic Apps](magic-apps), but it also allows additional keys to make development easier. magicsandbox.Dev also provides different default values for `html` and `style`.
+These details are covered in the next section.

-## magic.json file
+### magic.json

-This section lists the additional keys in `magic.json` that magicsandbox.Dev supports and details the different default values for `html` and `style`.

-### args ({ input: string, budget: number })
+#### args ({ input: string, budget: number })

-### scriptFile (string) (default 'index.js')
+#### scriptFile (string) (default 'index.js')

 Filename containing `script` code, defaults to `index.js`.
 Editing this file is usually more convenient than editing the `script` key in `magic.json` directly.

-### esbuildOptions (object) (default below)
+#### esbuildOptions (object) (default below)

 Options to pass to [esbuild](https://esbuild.github.io/api/#build) during the [build process](todo).